Ninja-Squad/ninja-squad.github.com/_posts/2019-05-22-what-is-new-angular-8.0.md

 ### Multiple apps on sub-domains

-Previously, it was not possible to have multiple applications using `@angular/service-worker` on different subpaths of the same domain, because each Service Worker would overwrite the caches of the others...
+Previously, it was not possible to have multiple applications using `@angular/service-worker` on different sub-paths of the same domain, because each Service Worker would overwrite the caches of the others...
 This is now fixed!